mfasold/mfasold-blog/content/blog/displaying-website-content-on-an-e-ink-display/index.md

 Note that I make use of features supported by the specific hardware built into the device.
 In particular, there is a Real-Time Clock (RTC) module that can provide the current time, set an alarm to wake up the device, and even store a limited amount of variables.
 I use this to store the index of the current alarm.
 Just remember to insert the required coin battery!

-The `set_alarm` function of the Inkscape Arduino library requires me to specify the day of the month and the day of the week.
+The `set_alarm` function of the Inkplate Arduino library requires me to specify the day of the month and the day of the week.
 However, I could not find a library function to advance from the current day to the next day, and dealing with all the special cases with dates myself was clearly out of scope.
 There is a second set alarm function that is based on the Unix Epoch format, which would make it easy to specify time deltas, but this did not work reliably.
 So I ended up with a super-clever workaround, where I wake the device up at 23:59 if the alarm is on the next day, wait a minute, and then set the correct alarm on the now-current day.
 Hey, it's a hobby project :)

 While we are at it...
 I found that the fetching of the image quite often fails on the first try.
 I suspect that this might be related to the autostop/autostart of machines hosted on fly.io based on incoming requests.
 So if the image fetching function reports an error on the first try, I just run it again.
 This brings me to 99.99% reliability—practically an SLA, if you ignore the fine print.